venkat2305/LearnScribe/readme.md

 - FastAPI uses OAuth2PasswordBearer to extract the token from the Authorization header.
 It is typically used for Bearer token authentication. passlib.context.CryptContext is used for hashing passwords and verifying them.
 - The code makes use of asynchronous database calls (await db.users.find_one) to ensure non-blocking interactions with the database.
 This helps improve the performance of the application when dealing with I/O-bound tasks.
+- The OAuth2PasswordBearer is a dependency that expects an endpoint (tokenUrl) where it will send credentials to get an access token.
+- This means that when FastAPI's Swagger UI (or any client) tried to authenticate, it made a POST request to /auth/token to get a token.
+How This Works in Swagger UI
+When you try to log in using Swagger UI’s "Authorize" button:
+1. Swagger UI sends a POST request to the tokenUrl (previously wrong, now corrected).
+2. It includes form data (username and password).
+3. Your login function processes the credentials and returns an access token.
+4. Swagger UI uses the returned token for subsequent API requests.
+- Ensure tokenUrl in OAuth2PasswordBearer matches the actual login endpoint.
+- OAuth2PasswordBearer only defines where credentials should be sent—it doesn't handle authentication logic itself.
+-

 - jwt.decode(token, SECRET_KEY, algorithms=[ALGORITHM]) decodes the JWT token.